-Narrative - Leon and the Place Between (HFL) Poetry - Haiku inspired by nature Persuasion - Travel Brochure on Sicily and France Core Learning Intentions Age Related Spelling Grammar Composition Homophones and near nomophones The grammatical difference between the plural and possessive- s Include descriptive detail and make writing more vivid by using specific nouns and adjectives, expanded noun phrases and figurative language including both simile and metaphor ne suffix -ation Use of commas after fronted adverbials Imitates authorial techniques gathered from the reading of age-appropriate texts. refix sub- and he prefix super- Apostrophes to mark plural possession Evaluates and edits writing by proposing changes to grammar and vocabulary for greater accuracy above) Plural possessive Extending range of sentences with more than one clause by using a wider range of conjunctions including when, if, because, although e.g. Before he left home, he ate his lunch.
-Imitates poetic structures studied postrophes with olural words Uses fronted adverbials e.g. Later that day, I heard the bad news Paragraphs shift to indicate a change in setting, character, time rather than simply reflecting stages in planning
+Narrative - Leon and d the Place Between (Herts) Persuasive Brochure Sicily - Persuasion oetry - Overheard on a Saltmarsh and A Small Dragon (Herts) comparing poetry.
+Instructions Wallace and Gromit -Explanation Core Learning Intentions Spolling Age Related Grammar Composition Spelling Grannia Composition Homophones and near nomophones Nouns ending in The grammatical difference between the plural and possessive- s Include descriptive detail and make writing more vivid by using specific nouns and adjectives, expanded noun phrases and figurative language including both simile and metaphor he suffix -ation Use of commas after fronted adverbials Imitates authorial techniques gathered from the reading of age-appropriate texts.
+Prefix sub- and he prefix super- Apostrophes to mark plural possession Evaluates and edits writing by proposing changes to grammar and vocabulary for greater accuracy 'above) Plural possessive Extending range of sentences with more than one clause by using a wider range of conjunctions including when, if, because, although e.g. Before he left home, he ate his lunch.
+Imitates poetic structures studied apostrophes with blural words Uses fronted adverbials e.g. Later that day, I heard the bad news Paragraphs shift to indicate a change in setting, character, time rather than simply reflecting stages in planning